czekem/Expenses_tracker.py/readme.md

 python expense_tracker.py

 The script will guide you through the process of adding, viewing, and analyzing your expenses.

 Conclusion:

 This expense tracker is a valuable tool for managing everyday spending and gaining insights into financial habits.
 I hope it proves to be helpful for you as well.

+10.01 update:

+    Improved code readability and usability by adding comprehensive docstrings.
+    Streamlined the script structure for enhanced maintainability.
+    Removed unnecessary libraries (sqlite3, xlrd, Counter, argparse) to maintain a lightweight codebase.

+Additional improvements planned:

+    Implement robust error handling mechanisms using try-except blocks.
+    Utilize the raise function for better error management and clarity.
+    Format the self.time attribute using the parse() method to ensure consistent date representation.

+These enhancements will further strengthen the script's resilience and functionality, making it a more reliable and valuable tool for users.